Print Lesson Plans: One Command to Print the Whole Teaching Day

 A Claude Code skill that orchestrates multiple sub-skills to fetch, format, and print a complete day's teaching materials from Notion to paper.

 Every school morning, two things need to happen before teaching starts: each teacher needs a printed schedule, and the lesson plan pages for each session need to be on the table.
-Manually, this means opening Notion, finding today's time blocks, clicking through to each linked lesson plan, exporting or copy-pasting each one, formatting for print, and sending to the printer.
-For a full day with two teachers and four or five lesson plans, it's 15 minutes of clicking before anyone teaches a single thing.
+Before I built this skill, that meant opening Notion, finding today's time blocks, clicking through to each linked lesson plan, exporting or copy-pasting, formatting for print, and sending to the printer.
+For a full day with two teachers and four or five lesson plans, it was 15 minutes of clicking before anyone taught a single thing.

 What the Skill Does